sunyue1380/QuickDAO4/docs/en/config/mapping.md

-# Entity class mapping to table
+# Mapping entity class to database table

-An example to show how entity class mapping to database table.
+An example to show how entity class were mapped to database table.

 ```
 └── cn.schoolwow.quickdao.entity